 HBF Customer Satisfaction Survey

 HBF’s national survey of house builders was launched in 2005 in response to recommendations in the Barker Review of housing of 2004.
-It is a self-completion census completed by the purchasers of new build homes.The latest survey results were published at the beginning of March 2016.
-They are the eleventh set of survey results and covers the 12 months from October 2014 to September 2015.
+It is a self-completion census completed by the purchasers of new build homes.The latest survey results were published at the beginning of March 2017.
+They are the twelfth set of survey results and covers the 12 months from October 2015 to September 2016.